mxsasha/lessobviouschecklist/docs/index.md

 - If you are providing food, ask people in advance (during ticket registration, for example) about any preferences / allergies.
 Personally, I've always been able to accommodate every option.
 It's often easy to compose a menu that does actually work for 90% of the attendees, and venues are usually fine with making custom special meals for a smaller group.
 - Be mindful of how you identify the geographic region for the conference.
 DjangoCon Europe is notably not DjangoCon EU, because EU would mean we can’t have one in Switzerland.
 Communicate consistently on this.
 - Be very careful in how you describe your target group.
 If you use phrases like “advanced developers”, many people will not attend because they won’t feel advanced enough, or because they feel more like tech writers than developers.
 Also be mindful of terms like [technical and non-technical](http://web.archive.org/web/20160412105147/http://anna-oz.tumblr.com/post/142527358160/people-are-people-contributions-are-contributions).
 - You can help make transgender people feel more at home with [posters stressing attendees shouldn’t judge who is using which bathroom](https://archive.is/kxqhI).
-- Look into gender diverse people feel more at home with explicitly all gender bathrooms.
+Even better if you can also add explicitly all gender bathrooms.
 You may not want to replace all gendered bathrooms though.
 This may also be helpful for parents and for other trans people.
-If your event has multiple toilet blocks, you could mark bathrooms on some floors "all gender".
+If your event has multiple toilet blocks, just mark bathrooms in some as "all gender".
 - Whenever you ask for people’s names, don’t ask for a first and last name.
 Not everyone has a clear first and last name, and there is little reason to want to separate them.
 When you ask for names, ask how they would like to be called in a single field.
 If needed, add a separate field for their legal name.
 You’ll probably need the latter if you are making hotel reservations for people, for example.
 - Some people, especially those new to attending events, may be uncertain about the dress code.
 It’s worth specifying this explicitly, even if your entire dress code is “wear whatever you’re comfortable with, as long as it does not violate the code of conduct”.
 - Some ways to improve inclusivity may seem odd or useless to you as organisers.
 However, they can often make a big difference for other attendees in different positions and from different backgrounds, at little cost to you.